section-engineering-education/engineering-education/content/articles/factors-to-consider-for-improving-deeplearning-models-performance/index.md

 The practice of picking and replacing a random sample of data from a training batch is known as bagging.
 As a result, each data point can be chosen multiple times.

-__*Boosting*__ is an ensemble learning approach that combines a collection of weak learners into a strong learner to reduce training errors.
+__*Boosting*__ is an ensemble learning approach that combines a collection of weak learners into strong learners to reduce training errors.
 A random sample of data is picked, a model is fitted, and the models are then trained progressively, with each model aiming to correct for the flaws of the one before it.

 To improve the accuracy of your model, it's always a good idea to use ensemble approaches for 2 main reasons:
 1. They are often more complicated than traditional procedures.